 We function better when we talk about things, and that helps give us a more positive outlook.
 Being able to think positively comes with many emotional benefits.
 Issues become less stressful and less stress means increased mental clarity.
 Those of us who continually think positively also experience better health.

-For us to practise positive thinking we must believe in the power of positive thinking, because those together will bring about positive change.
+Positive thinking is a great way of reprogramming the mind, so that we can tackle issues that crop up.
+But to deal with our issues, we must think positively and change any negative thinking.
+For us to practise positive thinking we must believe in the power of positive thinking, because that will bring about positive change.